The 411 on Home Warranties

 It’s also simple to manage.
 Instead of compiling a list of myriad local repair companies, just add the warranty company to your speed dial.

 Plans are also flexible.
 If you are purchasing new appliances, you can omit that coverage.
 Since warranty companies will try to repair before they agree to replace, if you plan to upgrade something anyway, leave it off the contract.
 If you’re an excellent DIYer, leave out anything you can fix yourself.
+Definitely ask Appliance Repair in Rockville for help if you need them.

 If you plan to sell your home a short time after buying it, keep the service warranty in place for the duration of your ownership and plan to include a year’s worth of coverage in the sale price.
 Potential buyers will be impressed that repairs were handled when needed by a reputable company, and they can then continue to use that same company.